 - The owner is in complete control of the business, not having to answer to anyone.
 There are no ifs, ands or buts about it – you are the boss!

 - Owners may freely mix business and personal assets.
-This is referred to co-mingling of expenses.
+This is referred to as co-mingling of expenses.

 So, you must be thinking, “Wow – this structure sounds awesome!
 But are there any drawbacks?”
-Unfortunately, my friend there are.
+Unfortunately, my friend there is.